 Mrs. Piatt: What people are willing to pay for a cup of coffee.
 Their (unironic Annie Hall inflection) laddi-dah lattes.

-is a weekly live magazine at the Horseshoe in North Center.
+The Paper Machete is a weekly live magazine at the Horseshoe in North Center.
 It's always at 3 pm, it's always on Saturday, and it's always free.
-Get all the most recent issues of The Paper Machete Radio Magazine here
+Get all the most recent issues of The Paper Machete Radio Magazinehere, or download from iTunes here.